Weather SafetyMay 21, 2026·10 min read·By Lasso Mgmt Safety Team

 The four operational thresholds

-Heat IndexRisk LevelRequired Actions
+Heat IndexRisk LevelRecommended Actions

 Less than 91°FLower (Caution)Drinking water available.
 Workers trained on heat illness symptoms.